jejung/heimdall/README.md

 A second sample of 2098 messages was used and the score was up to 89%.

-This confirms the previously shown advertisement about the number of samples.
-It seems that Heimdall will need to use a dataset with at least 2500 samples to have a great performance.
 The final validation result can be inspected bellow:

     Train data size: 1679 samples
     Test data size: 420 samples